acm-uiuc/icpc-website/_posts/2014-09-11-tryouts-announcement.md

 description: IMPORTANT!!!
 Information about tryouts!
 ---

-Tryouts for the ACM ICPC Regionals competition will be held from on Sunday, September 14th from 12-5 PM, and on Saturday, September 20th from 12-5 PM.
+Tryouts for the ACM ICPC Regionals competition will be held on Sunday, September 14th from 12-5 PM, and on Saturday, September 20th from 12-5 PM.
 Both tryouts will be held in room 520 of the Digital Computer Laboratory (DCL), which is an EWS Linux lab.
 We will be providing lunch for competitors only at